topstar116/PancakePredictionBot/README.md

-# 🔮🚀 New Prediction v1.0
+# 🔮🚀 pancakeswap prediction bot v1.0

 The bot that uses martingale system.